SoftwareHeritage/swh-environment/docker/README.rst

 -  swh-storage: Abstraction layer over the archive, allowing to access all stored source code artifacts as well as their metadata,

--  swh-web: the Software Heritage web user interface,
+-  swh-web: the Software Heritage web user interface (with a default "admin" account with password "admin"),

 -  swh-scheduler: the API service as well as 2 utilities, the runner and the listener,